38th OPEN ACCESS GRANT COMPETITION OF IT4INNOVATIONS

 Application deadline:

-Eligible applicants: Employee of a Czech research organisation
+Eligible applicant: Employee of a Czech research organisation

 How to submit an application: